vetlekise/hugo-site-azure/src/content/post/naming-conventions/index.md

 - **Cognitive overhead**: A name like `app-p-nwe-rg` isn't easy to read; it's a code that needs deciphering.
 This adds mental friction for everyone who interacts with the system.
 - **Brittleness and lies**: Cloud resources are dynamic.
 What happens when the app in `nwe` (Norway East) is migrated to West Europe?
 Renaming is often impossible, so the name becomes a lie, making it even harder to understand.
 - **Maintenance and enforcement**: You have to write extensive documentation for the naming convention, build complex validation rules (e.g., regex in pipelines), and constantly update both.
-This is a time sink that doesn't deliver value you or your customer.
+This is a time sink that doesn't deliver value.
 - **Different world views**: People are different.
 Some will try to change it to support their specific view of the world.
 This adds friction.

 ## Names for Humans, Tags for Machines
 Resource names should describe its **purpose**, while its metadata should be handled by **tags**.
 - **Meaningful names**: A developer should be able to name a resource without consulting a document.
-For globally unique resources, appending a random string or integer is an effective pattern.
+For globally unique resources, appending a random string or integer is an effective solution.
 - **Structured metadata with tags**: Tags are the native cloud solution for metadata.
 They are key-value pairs that are searchable, can be used for cost allocation, and can trigger automated policies.
 - **Example**: Instead of `app-p-nwe-rg`, the resource would simply be named `my-application`.
 The metadata is captured in tags: